 DNA technology is rapidly becoming the method of choice when it comes to linking individuals with crime scenes and criminal assaults.
 DNA evidence is increasingly used in criminal trials, and has also become a powerful tool in proving the innocence of wrongly-convicted prisoners.
+(For more on DNA, see Can officers collect DNA samples from suspects?)

 This is a change from the past -- until the 1990s, the only sure-fire way to establish the identity of an individual was to examine his or her fingerprints.
 Because each individual's fingerprints have a unique pattern, fingerprint evidence is readily admitted into court.